-Node 1: Spatial variation of FRN total inventory
+Node 1: Spatialtemporal variation of FRNthe 137Cs_total inventory

-120 Firstly, the spatial variation of the 137Cs total inventory at each reference site is tested.
-Ideally, several replicates have been collected.
+Firstly, the temporal spatial variation of the 137Cs total inventory at each reference site is tested.
+Ideally, in both sampling eampaigns-several replicates have been collected.
 If the coefficient of variation (CV) exceeds 35% as suggested by Sutherland (1996), this could be a sign of unsuitability of the reference site, but leaves the possibility of i) increasing sampling numbers, ii) analysing the causes for the spatial variation (see CheSS A to D) and iii) moving to node 2 and 3 in CheSS.

-Node 2: Variation of the 137Cs depth profile
+Node 2: VNo significant temporal variation of the 137Cs depth profile

-Secondly, it is tested whether there is a significant variation between the 137Cs depth profiles measured as spatial or temporal (in t0 and t1) replicates.
-In theory, at a stable site the shape of the depth profile should not change between replicates.
+Secondly, it is tested whether there is a significant temporal variation between the 137Cs depth profiles measured as spatial or temporal (in t0 and t1) replicates.
+In theory, at a stable site the shape of the depth profile should not have-changed between t0 and t1replicates if the site remained undisturbed.
 Consequently, a regression between the FRN activity depth profiles collected as spatial or temporal replicates should follow a 1:1 line and the variability should lie within the range of the observed spatial uncertainty (node 1).
+If replicate samples have been collected during the two sampling campaigns, a statistical test (for example the t-test or the Wilcoxon test) is run for the 137Cs inventories of each depth increment between the groups of replicate samples collected in t0 and t1 (Figure 2, node 2).
 A deviation of the linear regression coefficient from the 1:1 line in combination with high residues and low R2 values (<0.5 R2) indicates an immediate and significant change of the profile, which is typically caused by anthropogenic disturbance.
-For the FRN application at ploughed sites the reference site might still be considered appropriate if the total inventory is not affected, because conversion models used for ploughed sites are less sensitive to the shape of the FRN depth distribution.
+For the FRN application at ploughed sites If there is a significant difference between the shapes of the two depth profiles, the reference site should notmight still be considered appropriate if the total inventory is not affected, for the 137Cs method applicationbecause conversion models used for ploughed sites are less sensitive to the shape of the FRN depth distribution.
 For unploughed soils again the analysis of the causes A to D might help to understand the causes for the variability.
-Alternative options would be to take temporal replicates to evaluate the stability and thus suitability of the reference site (node 3).
+Alternative options would be to take temporal replicates to evaluate the stability and thus suitability of the reference site (node 3); Kachanoski & de Jong, 1984.

-135 Node 3: Temporal variation of FRN total inventory
+Node 3: Temporal variation of FRN total inventory